Sarbanes Oxley 101 -- Info Guide to the Sarbanes-Oxley Act of 2002

 What is the Sarbanes-Oxley Act of 2002?

-Effective in 2006, all public companies will be required (for the first time) to submit an annual assessment of the effectiveness of their internal financial auditing controls to the Securities and Exchange Commission (SEC).
-Additionally, each company's external auditors are required to audit and report on the internal control reports of management, in addition to the company’s financial statements.
+Effective in 2006, all public companies are required to submit an annual assessment of the effectiveness of their internal financial auditing controls to the Securities and Exchange Commission (SEC).
+Additionally, each company's external auditors are required to audit and report on the internal control reports of management, in addition to the company's financial statements.

-The Sarbanes-Oxley Act of 2002, also known as SOX, was passed due to the accounting scandals at Enron, WorldCom, Global Crossing, Tyco and Arthur Andersen, that resulted in billions of dollars in corporate and investor losses.
+The Sarbanes-Oxley Act of 2002 was passed due to the accounting scandals at Enron, WorldCom, Global Crossing, Tyco and Arthur Andersen, that resulted in billions of dollars in corporate and investor losses.
 These huge losses negatively impacted the financial markets and general investor trust.
 The Sarbanes-Oxley Act mandates a wide-sweeping accounting framework for all public companies doing business in the US.

 What companies need to comply with Sarbanes-Oxley?